National Hay Association

 Section 1 – The name of the Association shall be “THE NATIONAL HAY ASSOCIATION.”
 Its corporate seal shall consist of a circular disk.
 On the outer part of the circle shall be engraved the name of the corporation, and across the diameter shall be engraved a bale of hay.
 Below the bale of hay reads the words, “Seal of Integrity”, “Not for Self, But for All”, and “Organized 1895”.

-The membership of the Association shall consist of Full Members, Associate Members, Honorary Members and Complimentary Members, as described in this Article.
+The membership of the Association shall consist of Full Members, Associate Members, Honorary Members, Complimentary Members and Affiliate Members, as described in this Article.

 Section 2- Associate Members of the Association have no voting rights in the Association and pay dues at a lower rate than Full Members.
 Associate Membership is available to any individual, partnership, or business entity desiring to promote the general welfare of the Association, who pays the annual dues required in the Application for Associate Membership and is approved by the Membership Committee.
 Associate members need not be domiciled in the United States.
 Associate members may hold office and vote on Associate Member affairs, but may not hold office or vote on Association affairs.
 One Associate Member domiciled in the United States may serve as a voting member of the Board of Directors of the Association to represent the associate membership on the Board of Directors.
 The Associate Members may also designate an alternate Associate Member domiciled in the United Sates to serve as a voting member of the Board of Directors in the absence of the first designee.
 Said alternate Associate Member shall be allowed to attend all Board meetings as an observer.